American football: Athletes and fans pray for Damar Hamlin after on-field collapse

 Several NFL teams, including the Arizona Cardinals, the Seattle Seahawks, the New York Giants and the Dallas Cowboys, posted messages on Twitter offering prayers for Hamlin.

-His condition also drew the attention of the sports community beyond football, including the National Basketball Association and the NHL’s (National Hockey League) Boston Bruins.
+His condition also drew the attention of the sports community beyond football, including the National Basketball Association (NBA) and National Hockey League (NHL) side Boston Bruins.

 “We join the sports world in keeping Damar Hamlin and his family, friends and teammates in our thoughts,” the Bruins said on Twitter.

-Outside the sports world, Robert Iger, CEO of The Walt Disney Co, and Governor Phil Murphy of New Jersey said on Twitter that they were praying for Hamlin.
+Outside the sports world, Robert Iger, chief executive of The Walt Disney Co, and Governor Phil Murphy of New Jersey said on Twitter that they were praying for Hamlin.

 “We are all Buffalo Bills fans tonight,” Murphy said.